 The Arts & Humanities Job Shadow Program is open to 3rd and 4th year students.

-Job Shadow opportunities will be posted on CareerCentral on January 27, and applications to participate are due February 23.
+Job Shadow opportunities will be posted on CareerCentral in early 2015.
 Job Shadow hosts will represent a range of professions relevant to a student with an Arts & Humanities degree, and will be located in Southwestern Ontario.

 April - Follow-up workshop to help participants translate the experience for resumes and interviews